 Nematode Species Almost all laboratories provide the common and/or generic name of all plant-parasitic nematodes recovered from a sample.
 However, different nematode species within a given genus may damage a crop differently.
 Species identification may therefore be important, but it is more difficult than routine nematode tests and may require an extra fee.
 In mint, for example, pin nematodes can be very damaging, but there are no data to show that different species produce different levels of damage.
 Therefore, knowing the species of a particular pin nematode in a mint field is not important.
 On the other hand, barley root-knot (Meloidogyne naasi), Columbia root-knot (M. chitwoodi), and northern root-knot (M. hapla) may be found on crops grown in rotation with mint.
 Any of these nematodes may be in a sample taken before mint is planted; however, only northern root-knot nematode will damage mint.

 Time of Year for Sampling Population densities of nematodes go through cycles during the year.
 A count of five nematodes per 100 grams of soil at the low part of a nematode's population cycle represents a greater threat than the same count at the peak of the population cycle.
 If soil samples for a particular nematode species are always taken at the same time of the year, interpreting the results is much easier.

 Damage Level Information.
 Ultimately, the number of nematodes in a soil sample taken at a certain time relates to the damage the nematodes may cause the crop.
 Some quantitative damage figures for nematode-crop interactions in the Pacific Northwest are available.
-More information can be found at:

 The experience of local growers, crop consultants, and Extension agents also is valuable in making management decisions.
 In general, a healthy crop can withstand higher nematode densities than crops stressed by factors such as a lack of water or nutrients or the activity of other pests.
 Damage usually is greater on sandy soils.